 Your spine and pain management physician will carefully evaluate your symptoms and make recommendations accordingly.
 Spinal injections are almost never used alone but rather in combination with physical therapy, rehabilitation, lifestyle changes, and/or medication.

-When pain cannot be management effectively with conservative treatments, spinal injections may be recommended for patients experiencing:
+When pain cannot be management effectively with conservative treatments, injections may be recommended for patients experiencing:

 How long does a spinal injection last?

-The benefits of spinal injects vary by patient and condition.
+The benefits vary by patient and condition.
 Many people experience pain relief within a few hours or days of the injection.
-It could take several days before you experience the full benefits of the spinal injection.
+It could take several days before you experience the full benefits.